trzy/Supermodel/Docs/README.txt

         - Sound support.
 Special thanks to ElSemi for contributing his SCSP emulator and Karl Stenerud for allowing us to use his 68K emulator.
         - Multi-threading support.
-Sound and drive board emulation are off- loaded to a separate thread, substantially enhancing performance.
+Sound and drive board emulation are off- loaded to separate threads, substantially enhancing performance.
           [Nik Henson]
         - Z80 emulation based on code by Frank D. Cringle and YAZE-AG by Andreas Gerlich.
         - Digital Sound Board (MPEG music) emulation courtesy of R. Belmont and the MPEG decoder library by Tomislav Uzelac.
-        - Improved ROM loading.
+        - Improved ROM loader.
 It should no longer be as easily confused by combined ROM sets as long as unused files are removed.
         - Configuration file now supports more settings and allows game- specific customization.